New Zealand PM Jacinda Andern vows to pass new anti-terror planning law | DW | 04.09.2021

 The IS-inspired man critically injured three people, seriously wounded one more and hurt two others.

-New Zealand anti-terrorist police said they had the attacker, identified only as "S," under surveillance since 2016 when he posted "anti-Western and violent" material on social media.
-He had first arrived in New Zealand in 2011.
+New Zealand anti-terrorist police said they had had the attacker, identified only as "S," under surveillance since 2016 when he posted "anti-Western and violent" material on social media.
+He had first arrived in New Zealand on a student visa in 2011.

-Prosecutors had tried to prosecute him under the Terrorism Suppression Act, but a High Court judge ruled that preparing an attack was not an offense in the country at the time.
+He was arrested in 2018 on charges of possessing a knife and objectionable material.
+At the time, authorities thought he was planning a "lone wolf" attack.
+While in custody, he was charged with assaulting guards, but attempts to have him charged under New Zealand's Terrorism Suppression Act were unsuccessful.

+Although he was found guilty on some charges, he had spent three years in prison and "all avenues to continue his detention had been exhausted," Ardern said.

-Anti-terror police had tracked him constantly after he left prison in July for having extremist material that spoke of martyrdom.
+Anti-terror police had tracked him constantly after he was released from prison in July for having extremist material that spoke of martyrdom.
+The attack in Auckland came 53 days after his release.

-Now Andern wants to pass a law allowing people who plan terrorism to be tried in court.
+Ardern wants to pass a law allowing people who plan terrorism to be tried in court and imprisoned if found guilty.

 "We will complete that work," she said.
 "That means we can pass that law as soon as possible and no later than by the end of this month," she promised.